BlindedStat/GARP/README.md

  2. `GARP_fcts.R`: This file contains all the R functions needed to run the main script, including the MCMC function to implement the sampler described in Section 6 of the main manuscript.

 ### Description
 The codes are included in a zipped file.
-The main file to run is GARP_main.R.
+The main file to run is `GARP_main.R`.
 The main file calls functions that are also included in the zipped file.
 The implementation is highly automated - the main function implementing the GARP model takes in the matrix (as described above) as an argument and a few additional parameters.

 The MCMC algorithm takes around 30 minutes on a Lenovo machine with 32 Gb RAM.
 Alternatively, the user can load the results from a previous run of the algorithm (instructions in the body of the R script).
 Additional descriptions and instructions are included as detailed comments in the body of the R scripts.